-adverse awards There has not been, to our knowledge, any adverse investment treaty award against Nigeria.
+There has not been, to our knowledge, any adverse investment treaty award against Nigeria.
 Usually, investment treaty disputes against Nigeria are settled before they get to the award stage.
-The exception to this trend is the Interocean Oil Development Company and Interocean Oil Exploration Company v Federal Republic of Nigeria case (ICSID Case No. ARB/13/20) in respect of which an award on the merits was handed down on 6 October 2020 in favour of Nigeria.
-However, to enforce an adverse investment treaty award against Nigeria, the ICSID (Enforcement of Awards) Act requires a copy of the award, duly certified by the Secretary-General of ICSID, to be filed in the Supreme Court of Nigeria by the party seeking its recognition for enforcement in Nigeria.
+The exception to this trend has been the Interocean Oil Development Company and Interocean Oil Exploration Company v Federal Republic of Nigeria case (ICSID Case No. ARB/13/20) in respect of which an award on the merits was handed down on 6 October 2020 in favour of Nigeria.
+However, to enforce an adverse investment treaty award against Nigeria, the ICSID Act requires a copy of the award, duly certified by the Secretary-General of ICSID, to be filed in the Supreme Court of Nigeria by the party seeking its recognition for enforcement in Nigeria.

-19 Describe the national government's attitude towards investment treaty arbitration.
+21 Describe the national government's attitude towards investment treaty arbitration